mpatraw/BileBio/design.md

 As you progress through the levels, plants increase in hostility and grow more interesting and deadly flowers and vines.

-Plants have 3 dispositions: evil, neutral, good.
+Plants have 2 dispositions: evil and good.
 Plants in a good disposition grow nice, unharming plants and fruits, plants in an evil disposition grow harmful plants and deadly flowers.

-**Types of plants**
-* Roots, roots grow vines right next to it.
+**Roots**
+`
+4 Hearts
+0 Damage
+Spawns: Vines
+Roots are the most basic type of plant.
+From them they spawn other plants.
+Kill a root and the plant stops growing (doesn't stop attacking).
+`
+**Vines**
+`
+2 Hearts
+0 Damage
+`

+* Roots
 * Vines, vines grow at any square within 5.
   * Vines
   * Thick vines (lots of health)